amaurylekens/FootballStatsScraper/README.md

 └── ...
 ```

-The *params.yml* file contains the urls and the stats that the program will scrape.
+The *params.yml* file contains the urls and the stats that the program will scrape :

+* Valid params *stats* are the titles of the stats found on the flashscore pages.
+* Valid *url* params are flashscore urls that end with */results* (ex: https://www.flashscore.com/football/italy/series-a-2018-2019/results/)

 ### Launch